ILO engages West African journalists on reframing labour migration reportage

-In a bid to reframe the narrative around labour migration and fair recruitment across West Africa, especially in the media, journalists, trade union leaders, and labour advocates from 12 ECOWAS countries convened in Abuja from June 24 to 25, 2025, for a high-level validation workshop on the adaptation ILO media toolkit.
+IN a bid to reframe the narrative around labour migration and fair recruitment across West Africa especially in the media, journalists, trade union leaders, and labour advocates from 12 ECOWAS countries convened in Abuja from June 24 to 25, 2025 for a high-level validation workshop on the adaption ILO Media Toolkit.

-Representing the ILO’s Country Director for Nigeria, Ghana, Liberia, and Sierra Leone, Ms Inviolata Chinyangarara, Specialist on Workers’ Activities (ACTRAV), emphasised the indispensable role the media plays in shaping public perception of migration.
+Representing the ILO’s Country Director for Nigeria, Ghana, Liberia, and Sierra Leone, Ms Inviolata Chinyangarara, Specialist on Workers’ Activities (ACTRAV), emphasized the indispensable role the media plays in shaping public perception of migration.

 “By reporting on migrant workers’ experiences, the media can shift narratives from fear and hostility towards empathy and human rights,” Chinyangarara stated.